 There’s this disappointment we feel when the first-round pick doesn’t live up to the hype.
+But even the automated lineup optimiser of this website would pretty much come up with the same roster.
 They’re human and can only do so much.
 Yes, these upper echelon athletes are one of a kind.
 They can run fast, jump higher, and hit farther, but underneath it all, they’re people just like us.

 The perfect example of the untouchable is Johnny Manziel.
 But, oh how the untouchable have fallen.
 Once one of the most highly touted quarterbacks in the world is no longer playing football.
 And why?
 He believed his own hype, we believed the hype, and no one could bring themselves to tell him to slow down.
 Take your time or you’ll lose everything.

 The looks, the fame, the money sign!
 Johnny Football had it all until he didn’t.
 And we, we glorified it on national television.
 He’s littered all over TMZ, and Wright Thompson of ESPN exposed Manziel for what he was; a young kid in the limelight trying to dealing with the constant pressure and stress of being the man.

 We’ve mocked Manziel for what he’s not; a loose cannon who drank it all away, but where do we stand now?